microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 attempt to reuse some resources between tabs.
 They do still break out the tab content from the actual window's process).

-Aditionally, the rxvt-unicode terminal emulator uses a similar client/server architecture, where the terminal "content" is hosted by a server process, and windows act as a "client" for that content.
+The rxvt-unicode terminal emulator uses a similar client/server architecture.
+In this model, the terminal "content" is hosted by a server process, and windows act as a "client" for that content.

 ## Background